MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-quick-fix.md

 ---
-title: Quick Fix remediation for Advisor recommendations
+title: Quick Fix remediation for Azure Advisor recommendations
-description: Perform bulk remediation using Quick Fix in Advisor ms.topic: article ms.date: 09/26/2024
+description: Perform bulk remediation using Quick Fix in Azure Advisor ms.topic: article ms.date: 09/26/2024
 ---

-# Quick Fix remediation for Advisor
+# Quick Fix remediation for Azure Advisor

 The **Quick Fix** feature provides a faster and easier way to remediate a recommendation on multiple resources.
 The **Quick Fix** feature allows you to used bulk remediations for resources.
 The **Quick Fix** feature helps you to quickly optimize and scale your subscription with remediation for your resources.

+> [!NOTE]
-The **Quick Fix** feature is only available for specific recommendations using Azure portal.
+> The **Quick Fix** feature is only available for specific recommendations using the Azure portal.

 ## Steps to use Quick Fix